MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 For the first scan cycle, the scanner inspects all files in the configured data stores and then for subsequent scans, only new or modified files are inspected.

-You can force the scanner to inspect all files again from the **Azure Information Protection - Nodes** blade in the Azure portal.
-Select your scanner from the list, and then select the **Rescan all files** option:
+You can force the scanner to inspect all files again from the **Azure Information Protection - Profiles** blade in the Azure portal.
+Select your scanner profile from the list, and then select the **Rescan all files** option:

 ![Initiate rescan for the Azure Information Protection scanner](./media/scanner-rescan-files.png)